 Connect the DSL ports on the ZyXEL Devices together, and wait while the ZyXEL Devices automatically establish the connection.
 When the connection is established, the DSL1, DSL2, and INTERNET lights are on.
 It takes up to half a minute to establish the connection.
-If the connection is not established, verify that the settings match.
+If the ZyXEL Devices do not establish the connection, verify that the settings (except the Service Type) match.